lrahbek/cds-lang-assignments/assignment-3/README.md

 The code written returns the percentage of songs by a given artist that contain words related to the given query.
 The corpus used is described in the ```Data``` section.
 The expanded query is extracted using the gensim pretrained model ```glove-wiki-gigaword-50``` and the method ```model.most_similar()```, resulting in a list of 11 words, the ten closest words to the keyword, and the keyword.
 The output is printed in the terminal and appended to the .csv file in the ```out``` folder.

-## Data

-The data used can be found here: https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs, and is a corpus of 57,650 English-language songs.
-For each song, the artist, the title, a link and the lyrics are included.

-## Usage

-To use the code to find how many songs of a given artist contains words related to the keyword, do the following:
-- Run the bash script ``` setup.sh``` in the terminal (bash setup.sh)
-- Run the bash script  ```run.sh``` in the terminal with the two arguments of choice (bash run.sh -a {arrtist}, -k {keyword})